jeremyong/coop/README.md

     do_something_useful();

-    // Block until t2 is done
+    // Suspend until t2 is done
     co_await t2;

     // Right now, t1 and t3 are *potentially* still running

     do_something_else();

+    // When awaiting a task, this coroutine will not suspend if the task
+    // is already ready.
+Otherwise, this coroutine suspends to be continued
-    co_await t1;
+    // by the thread that completes the awaited task. co_await t1;
     co_await t3;